AMcCall22/company-suggestions/README.md

-## Milestone 3 project - Data Centric Development
+## Milestone 3 Project - Data Centric Development

 This website has been designed to provide a repository  to share and view companies that offer web developers/software engineer roles.
 This will be a useful, collaborative tool to centrally collate companies that regularly offer opportunities.